jcu-eresearch/dc24-rich-data-capture/_posts/2013-01-31-case-study-artificial-tree-overview-part-1.md

 	}
 </style>

-Provisioning Interface Overview
+EnMaSSe (Environmental Monitoring and Sensor Storage) Overview
 ======================================
+The EnMaSSe application is designed to provide a user friendly interface for:
+* Flexible and scalable research data ingestion (both streamed or manually input).
+* High quality, fine grained, project based, metadata creation and export (eg. Enter 1 record, export many).
+* Administerable and maintainable project lifecycle and workflows.

 Each <i>project</i> consists of project level metadata (information about the research data), <i>methods</i> of collecting data and <i>datasets</i> (individual collection of data).

-The primary purpose of methods is to define the data structure and the data source.
+The primary purpose of methods is to define the data configuration and the data source.
-* Data structures define how the data is represented in persistent storage and what is indexed.
+* Data configuration define how the data is represented in persistent storage and what is indexed (searchable).
 * Data sources identify the way data is input into persistent storage (eg. streamed, web form).

 Each dataset is an individual configuration of a method as well as a metadata record.